nadavyayon/organ_axis_tutorial/docs/source/introduction.rst

 Motivation to construct the Cortico-Medullary axis
 ---------------
-We aimed to construct a thymus CCF model to capture the major morphological axis within the thymus - from the edge of the cortex to the “deepest” point of the medulla and uncover the migration patterns and the “cytokine highways”  in the thymus.
+We aimed to construct a thymus CCF model to capture the essential morphological axis within the thymus—from the cortex edge (capsule) to the deepest part of the medulla.
+This model aims to reveal migration patterns and identify the 'cytokine highways' within the thymus in higher spatial resolution than discrete annotations permit.
-To overcome the highly variable features of the human thymus, the OrganAxis approach accounts for both local and global influences within and between discrete structures.
-By deriving a score based on a non-linear transformation of Euclidean distance, we can control how much the position is influenced by its proximity to a structure.
-In a way, we are trying to mimic what the cell is "seeing" in space and project that environmental feature to a unidimensional axis.
+To address the highly variable features of the human thymus, our OrganAxis approach considers both local and global influences within and between discrete structures.
+By deriving a score (or position) from a non-linear transformation of Euclidean distance, we can adjust the extent to which the score is influenced by its proximity to a specific structure.
+Essentially, we attempt to capture the cell's environment and map that environmental characteristic onto a one-dimensional axis.

 .. image:: images/cell_blind.PNG